 How Does It Affect the Mind?

 The pain relief function of Darvocet creates a feeling of euphoria (extreme happiness), which is amplified if used with alcohol or other substances, as well as anxiety, depression, or agitation.
 It can cause mental confusion, hallucinations, visual disturbances, a state of confusion, suicidal thoughts, or even actual suicide.
-Do not drive or operate machinery because it impairs thinking and slows reactions.
+Users should not drive or operate machinery because it impairs thinking and slows reactions.

 Short-Term and Long-Term Effects